Zuehlke/software-engineering-corner/drafts/untangling-legacy-systems.md

 Joking aside, it’s important to keep an open mind and understand that there’s probably a good reason why the code looks the way it does due to circumstances that are likely not documented.
 If you are extremely lucky, you might find Architecture Decision Records which document the design choices throughout the development of the system.
 I’d encourage you to adopt them for any new software you write.
-Alternatively, I find it useful to read the commit messages.
+Personally, I find it useful to read the commit messages.
-Sometimes they yield clues as to what the developers were thinking at the time.
+Sometimes they provide insights into what the developers were thinking back then.
 More importantly, you’ll also discover who worked on the system and you might be able to speak to the original developers.

 Static code analysis tools and especially those that are capable of visualising class hierarchies and dependencies between packages are invaluable to give you a sense of the size of the 'snake pit'.